Weave Together Creativity and Community

 The founding of The Weaving Workshop represents the culmination of this path, bringing together her knowledge and expertise to create a welcoming space where creativity transforms basketry into new forms of artistic expression.
 In her process-based art practice, she explores the intersection of materials, craft, and ethnography, inspiring others to experience the joy of hands-on making while fostering connection through shared experience.

 Dee holds an MFA in 3D Design from Cranbrook Academy of Art and a BFA in Fiber/Material Studies and Sculpture from The School of the Art Institute of Chicago.
-Her expertise and warm, encouraging approach make her a trusted guide for artists of all levels.
+Her work is held in the collections of The Cranbrook Art Museum, The Anderson Collection at Stanford University, and in the acquisition process at Yale University Art Gallery.
+Her expertise and warm, encouraging teaching style make her a trusted guide for artists of all levels.

 About our Name